11chens/11chens/README.md

 - 👀 I’m interested in deep learning,FPGA.
 - 🌱 I’m currently learning FPGA,ASIC.
 - 💞️ I’m looking to collaborate on ASIC and FPGA -based designs

-- 📫 How to reach me :qq:1902739745
+qq:1902739745
+I like to watch detective Conan✨✨.

 <!---
-11chens/11chens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+11chens/11chens is a  special  repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->